queryluke/masseffect-5e-data/data/species/tankbred.md

 As a tank-bred krogan, you may be a prototype from Okeer’s research or developed in another lab setting that branched off of Okeer’s research.

+If you would like to play a Tankbred Krogan, gain the following traits in addition to all Krogan traits.